Mind to Memory: Applying Cognitive Science in the Classroom

 Key questions

-- Why do some pupils remember information weeks later, while others forget by the next lesson?
+- Why do some pupils remember ideas weeks later, while others forget them by the next lesson?

 How this course will change practice